Generation Identity's anti-immigration message aimed at youth of Europe

 GI aims to ‘energise’ the youth of Europe into taking notice of the current political landscape.
 Members are offered adventure holidays, public demonstrations, trips abroad and martial arts training.

-The movement’s most prominent chapters are located in France, Germany, Italy and Austria.
+The movement’s most prominent chapters are located in France, Germany, Italy, and Austria.

-More recently, they have built a strong foundation in London with Mr Jones as the leader.
+More recently, they have built a strong foundation in London with Mr. Jones as the leader.
 It has held demonstrations in Edinburgh, Birmingham, Dublin, Bradford-on-Avon, Sutton, Telford and Oxford.

 One of the group’s most notorious operations took place in 2017, under the name of ‘Operation Defend Europe’ which took place in the Mediterranean and aimed to protest migrant ships docking in Europe.

-Last week a series of stickers and leaflets were distributed outside faith rooms and safe places on the University of Salford and the University of Manchester campuses, which led to a demonstrated being organised by student representatives of Stand up To Racism, outside the University of Manchester’s student union building.
+Last week a series of stickers and leaflets were distributed outside faith rooms and safe places on the University of Salford and the University of Manchester campuses, which led to a demonstrated being organized by student representatives of Stand up To Racism, outside the University of Manchester’s student union building.

-The demonstration was organised less than forty-eight hours after the literature was discovered.
+The demonstration was organized less than forty-eight hours after the literature was discovered.
 International Student’s Officer, Riddi Visu responded to the distribution of the leaflets by reaffirming the University of Manchester’s stance against intolerance.